Electoral Commission of Uganda

 The Electoral Commission of Uganda, also Uganda Electoral Commission, is a constitutionally established organ of the Government of Uganda, whose mandate is to "organise and conduct regular, free and fair elections" in the country, in an efficient, professional and impartial manner.

 Location

-The Uganda Electoral Commission on 19th September unveiled its new home in Lwez-Lubowa, Makindye Ssabagabo Municipal Council in Wakiso District for the 2026 Presidential nominations and as well to act as anational tally centre for all the elction results upon announcements.

-Earlier on, the Electoral Commission left its former headquarters at 55 Jinja Road, in the Central Division of Kampala, the capital and largest city in Uganda. ahead of the construction of the Kampala-Jinja Flyover.
-The coordinates of the headquarters of the Uganda Electoral Commission are:0°19'00.0"N, 32°35'39.0"E (Latitude:0.316675; Longitude:32.594154).

-it was relocated to 7th Sreet in the industrial area which later turned to be floody with the heavy downpours until they got an ideal place at Lweza-Lubwa to enable its new constructions.

-The new Constructions works commenced and were contracted by the National Housing and Construction Company which are done in phases.
+In 2025, the commission moved to Lwez-Lubowa, Makindye Ssabagabo Municipal Council in Wakiso District.
+It was formerly located in 55 Jinja Road, in the Central Division of Kampala.

 History

 The law that led to establishment of the electoral commission was promulgated in 1997.
 The first Electoral commission served from 1997 until 2002.
 The current commission came into office in 2016 for a seven-year term, renewable once only.
 This commission headed by Justice of the High Court, Justice Simon Mugenyi Byabakama, replaces that which was headed by Engineer Badru Kiggundu that served two terms (2002–2009 and 2009–2016).
 Other commissioners include Hajjat Aisha Lubega (vice chairperson) and commissioners Peter Emorut, Steven Tashobya, Justine Ahabwe Mugabi, Nathaline Etomaru and Mustapha Ssebaggala Kigozi.
 During their first year in office, they organised and supervised by-elections.
 The first nationwide election that they are expected to organise is the election of the Local Council leaders.
 As of April 2018, those were being delayed by lack of sufficient funds.